parkwilliamy/RV100/README.md

 - R500 is 100% compliant with the RV32I ISA based on the official compliance test suite (see below for more details)
 - R500 has an average CPI of 1.23*, branch predictor accuracy of 96.5%**, and a throughput of 46.3 million instructions per second*
 - Implemented on the Xilinx Artix-7 FPGA with 20KB of instruction memory and 12KB of data memory
-- Utilizes a 5-stage pipeline with global branch prediction
+- Utilizes a 5-stage pipeline with data forwarding, stalling, flushing, and global branch prediction
-- Designed a 2-way set associative branch target buffer to eliminate penalties for taken branch instructions
+- Designed a 2-way set associative branch target buffer to eliminate penalties for correctly predicted branch instructions

 **Average CPI and throughput were calculated on the average results of loop1.c, loop2.c, loop3.c, loop4.c, loop5.c, fib.c, and mem2.c*